simon-staal/security_2022_labs/tutorial_3/notes.md

 Port scanning and host discovery
 --------------------------------
-Running a **TCP SYN scan** on `listener` using the IP address sniffed in the previous section, we obtain the following results:
+Running a **TCP SYN scan** on `listener` using the IP address sniffed in the previous section, using `nmap -sS 10.6.66.67`.
+We obtain the following results:
 ```
 Nmap scan report for 10.6.66.67
 Host is up (0.00026s latency).